What is apnea?

 This mask is called a continuous positive airway pressure mask, or CPAP mask.
 Wearing it supplies you with a flow of constant air that keeps your airway open while you sleep.

 - taking medications that stimulate breathing

-- using a ventilator device to regulate your breathing patterns.
-This is called adaptive servo-ventilation.
+- using a ventilator device to regulate your breathing patterns, called adaptive servo-ventilation

 - having surgery to remove obstructions from the airways

-- using a mouthpiece used to keep the airways open
+- using a mouthpiece to keep the airways open

-If you have severe apnea, your doctor may perform surgery (tracheostomy) to create an opening to your throat.
-This opening (stoma) is then fitted with a tube to facilitate breathing.
+If you have severe apnea and don’t respond to other treatments, your doctor may recommend a variety of options for surgery that can involve the nose, throat, or tongue.
+A tracheostomy may be needed in individuals who are severely overweight to create an opening to the throat.
+This opening, or stoma, is then fitted with a tube to facilitate breathing.

-Heart problems may occur due to sudden drops in blood pressure and your blood oxygen levels that occur with slowed or stopped breathing.
-Early detection and treatment is the best way to prevent this complication.
+Heart problems may result from sudden drops in your blood pressure and blood oxygen levels that occur with slowed or stopped breathing.
+Early detection and treatment of apnea is the best way to prevent this complication.